deercreeklabs/lancaster/README.md

 schema names.
 The name-symbol must start with a letter and subsequently only contain letters, numbers, or hyphens.
 * `docstring`: Optional.
 A documentation string
-* `symbol-keywords`: Keywords representing the symbols in the enum.
-The keywords may have namespaces.
+* `symbol-keywords`: Simple (non-namespaced) keywords representing the symbols in the enum.

 #### Return Value
 The defined var